Jafranco96/MechaCar_Statistical_Analysis/README.md

 While Lot 1 and Lot 2 suspension coils also individually meet the variance regulation, it can be seen that Lot 3 suspension coils actually do not meet the variance regulation, having a variance of 170.
-This would not have been able to identified by just looking at just the overall summary.
-The action item from this analysis should for Lot 3 suspension coils to go through a re-design process.
+This would not have been able to be identified by just looking at only the overall summary.
+The action item from this analysis should be for Lot 3 suspension coils to go through a re-design process.

 ## T-Tests on Suspension Coils